christopher-gillies/VCFCommandLineTools/README.md

 ```

 ## Example filter using R script string
-### The --filterString option must return and R logical value.
+### The --filterString option must return a R logical value.
 That is the last line of the script should be a logical value.
 Sites are kept if the result is TRUE otherwise it will filter the site out
 ### Variables available:
 * chr -- The chromosome
 * start -- The start position
 * stop -- The stop position
+* id -- The variant id
 * ref -- The reference allele
 * alt -- The first alternative allele
 * qual -- The quality score
 * filters -- The filter information for the variant
 * info -- A list() object representing the info field (only those annotated in the VCF header).
-For example, if you have an AC info item it could be accessed info$AC in the R script. list(ID1=list(ID="ID1",GT=0),ID2=list(ID="ID2",GT=1))
+For example, if you have an AC info item it could be accessed info[['AC']] in the R script.
 * samples -- a list() of sample ids
 * gtInfo -- a list() of lists() one for each sample.
 This can be used to pull of genotype specific format fields.
 For example to get a list of genotypes from all samples you could write
 ```